-You’ve decided to try the ketogenic diet because you heard about its incredible health benefits like rapid weight loss, increased energy levels, and cognitive clarity.
+You’ve decided to try the ketogenic diet because you’ve been hearing about its incredible health benefits like rapid weight loss, increased energy levels, and cognitive clarity.
 Instead, after a few days on the low-carb diet, you’re feeling fatigued, irritable, and you’re having trouble sleeping.
 If this sounds familiar, you might be suffering from the “keto flu”.

 While it isn’t uncommon, the symptoms of keto flu can be severe enough to deter many people from continuing on the keto diet.
 If you can power through the relatively short period of discomfort, you will recover from the keto flu and experience many of the real transformative benefits of the diet.

 Here, we’ll discuss what the keto flu is, why it happens, and explore some remedies like electrolyte supplements, hydration, and exercise, to help you recover quickly.

 What is keto flu?